-However, the many ethnic minority populations in the country tends to fall behind and be forgotten.
+However, the many ethnic minority populations in the country tend to fall behind and be forgotten.

-That’s when Jørn started the Myanmar Institute for Integrated Development (MIID).
+That’s why Jørn started the Myanmar Institute for Integrated Development (MIID).
 The institute, which Jørn is still executive director of, aims to assist minorities living mainly in the highlands of the country.

-About one third of the Myanmar population are minorities equalling 17-18 million people.
+About one third, equalling 17-18 million people, of the Myanmar population are minorities.
 Myanmar has more than 100 different minorities.